Super Rugby Aupiki: 2024

+2025

+Blues successfully defended their title against Matatū in the grand final and won their second consecutive championship.
+They went on to defeat the Super Rugby Women's champions, the NSW Waratahs, to win the inaugural Super Rugby Women's Championship final in Auckland.

 Teams

 There are four teams that compete in the competition.
 The three teams based in the north are aligned with their Super Rugby franchises, namely the Blues, Chiefs and Hurricanes.
 The southern team, Matatū, is governed by the Crusaders and also includes the Highlanders region.

 Champions

 The following sides have won Super Rugby Aupiki titles.

 Players

-All four sides will contract 28-players for the inaugural Super Rugby Aupiki season.
+Each team contracts 28-players for the Super Rugby Aupiki season.
 All players will be paid for participating within the tournament, with all players being on professional or semi-professional contracts.

 Television

-Matches in the Super Rugby Aupiki competition will be shown by Sky Sport in New Zealand.
+Matches in the Super Rugby Aupiki competition are televised by Sky Sport in New Zealand.